Rocky

 We're a 32-acre working farm in Mason, Texas — heart of the Hill Country.
 Ten minutes from the Mason town square, 25 from the Eckert James River Bat Cave, 45 from Enchanted Rock.

-Plenty within an easy drive: Enchanted Rock, the Eckert bat cave, the Llano River, Sandstone Cellars Winery, the Odeon Theater on the town square, and topaz hunting — Mason County is the only place in Texas where the state gem turns up in the wild.
+Plenty within an easy drive: Enchanted Rock, the Eckert bat cave, the Llano River, Peters Prairie Vineyard, the Odeon Theater on the town square, and topaz hunting — Mason County is the only place in Texas where the state gem turns up in the wild.

 Big Bend sleeps up to six (two bedrooms, three beds).
 Nocona sleeps up to four (one bedroom, two beds).
 Both come with a full kitchen, BBQ, and fast Wi-Fi.
 Book both for a larger group.